Medieval England Benefit of Clergy | Study Guide

 How did the Church carve out a separate legal world inside England, and whose life was it actually designed to save?

-That question sits at the heart of every serious paper on medieval power, law, and society.
-And most revision materials don't come close to answering it properly.
+That question sits at the heart of every serious paper on medieval power, law, and society, and most revision materials never get past the name "benefit of clergy" to answer it.

 • Power and authority: how the Church carved out legal jurisdiction that directly competed with the Crown, and why kings could not simply abolish it